hurryabit/hurryabit.github.io/_posts/2021-11-29-gedankenexperiment.md

 ## Conclusion

-Let's come back to COVID-19 and apply the argument to the disease and the vaccine against it.
+Let's come back to COVID-19 and apply the argument to the disease and the vaccines against it.
 Assume choice A is to get the vaccine and choice B is to not get it.
 Anybody who wants to reject the argument for these specific choices, would need to argue for one of two points:[^three]

 1. They _know_ that getting the vaccine is more dangerous for them than not getting it.
 1. Getting the vaccine does not reduce the danger for others _at all_.